CSA-RJU/Last-Defence/README.md

 just have to see how it runs on somebody else's.
 I say I think for the fix because, the lag has noticeably disappeared from what I can tell, however, I have not been able to run sufficient tests, so it is possible that there are a few new appearing bugs that I will need to double check, I have patched the ones I could see right off the bat, but I'm not sure how well.
 Only time will tell.

+There is one last thing I feel I should mention.
+With all the effort I put into making this game look great, the asteroids just kind of disappear, so I will need to add that.
+Note that I already Have everything lined up in my head for how I will make that happen, I just had other priorities before making that happen.